 Companies must control supply-chain risks with sophisticated monitoring models that allow to identify potential risks upfront across the supply chain.
 At the same time, need to address the strategic challenge of shifting toward electric-powered and autonomous vehicles, connected consumer, automotive digitisation and stringent regulatory.

-Copyright © 2023 SSCG.
+Copyright © 2024 SSCG.
 All Rights Reserved.
-SSCG Corporate Services Ltd. is an international UK based management professional firm registered in The UK and Wales under Company House number 10030395.
-SSCG member firms and its subsidiaries or affiliates, provide management consulting, advisory and operation professional services.
+SSCG Consulting is international UK based management professional firms registered in The UK and Wales under Company House number 14969375.
+SSCG member firms and its subsidiaries or affiliates (SSCG Consulting & SSCG Technologies), provide management consulting, advisory, operation and technical professional services.

 Consulting | Advisory | Technology